-Then, click create a new Guide, give a descriptive name and select the "Click Element" template under the Tooltip section.
+Then, click + Guide, give a descriptive name, and select the "Click Element" template under the Tooltip section.

 If you do not want your users to click on the highlighted element to proceed to the next step, you can change this setting to "Button".

 Navigate to the Hotspots tab in the Chrome Extension.

 Click create a new Hotspot and select a template.

 Highlight the element in your UI that you want to attach to the Hotspot and provide resources that'll help your users.

 Pro tip: You can insert a custom button in the Hotspot and set the action to Trigger a Guide to provide it as an option.

 UserGuiding gives you the ability to customize the walkthrough fully.

 Visuals draw users' attention and can give a visual tip related to the content.

 You can also fully customize the look & feel of the Guides, Hotspots & Resource Center with Customized Themes.